GreenDelta/olca-app/README.md

 #### Test the application
 Refresh your Eclipse workspace (select all and press `F5`).
-Open the file [olca-app/openLCA.product](./olca-app/openLCA.product) within  Eclipse and click on the run icon. openLCA should now start.
+Open the file [olca-app/openLCA.product](./olca-app/openLCA.product) within  Eclipse and click on the run icon inside the `openLCA.product` tab. openLCA should now start.

 If you want to build an installable product, see the description in the [olca-app-build](./olca-app-build) sub-project or simply use the Eclipse export